Routific Alternative: Upgrade Your Route Planner for $1

 - All ‘Depots’.

-If you have recurring customers or shippers, you can save time by giving them access to your last-mile delivery software (with any of the user rights described above).
+If you have recurring customers or shippers, you can save time by giving them access to your route planner.
 This way, they can add orders, track drivers in real-time, and access all order-related data like Proof of Delivery.

 Routific doesn’t offer web customer access.
-Track-POD, meanwhile, boasts a newly updated Customer Portal where your shippers can log into and have an overview of their orders and supporting documentation.
+Track-POD, meanwhile, boasts a dedicated web Customer Portal where your shippers can log in and have an overview of their orders and supporting documentation.

-In last-mile delivery, driver's app is as important as dispatcher’s dashboard.
+In last-mile delivery, the driver's app is just as important as the dispatcher’s dashboard.
 To run things smoothly, both need to be in complete sync.
 Let’s now take a look at Routific’s and Track-POD’s mobile apps to see which one checks the most boxes for you.

-To plan and carry out routes, Routific uses Google Maps, Apple Maps, and Waze.
-If you need more variety in navigation systems, consider Track-POD as it offers Google Maps by default + Apple Maps, Waze, TomTom, Here Map, and Sygic to choose from.
+To navigate drivers along routes, Routific uses Google Maps, Apple Maps, and Waze.
+If you need more variety in navigation systems, consider Track-POD as it offers Google Maps by default + Apple Maps, Waze, TomTom, HERE WeGo, and Sygic to choose from.

 Vehicle check is another key component of safe & efficient routing.
 When it comes to planning multiple daily deliveries, you can easily miss some vehicle issues – unless you make vehicle checks mandatory before route start.

-With Track-POD, you can require your drivers to run vehicle checks before starting and closing their routes.
+With Track-POD, you can require your drivers to complete a safety checklist before starting and closing their routes.
 The beauty of it is that you specify your own criteria, setting minimum, maximum, warning, and critical values for each parameter.

-Naturally, all this data will be displayed on dispatcher’s side too, with all vehicle issues easily identifiable.
-On top of that, Track-POD stores your history of checks to help you keep track of vehicle issues in perspective.
+Naturally, all this data will be displayed on the dispatcher’s side too, with all vehicle issues easily identifiable.
+On top of that, Track-POD stores your history of checks to help you keep track of vehicle issues over time.

 Deliveries don’t always go as planned.
 Sometimes, an order or a part of it remains undelivered.
 Routific allows drivers to either confirm completion of a task or skip the stop.

-Track-POD, on the other hand, offers more nuanced reporting to account for different delivery scenarios: Delivered, Not Delivered, and Partially Delivered.
-On top of that, Track-POD enables drivers to change order status from Not Delivered to Delivered after they’ve returned to the destination to complete an unsuccessful delivery.
-This is not possible in Routific.
+Track-POD, on the other hand, offers more nuanced reporting to account for different delivery scenarios: Delivered, Not Delivered, and Partially Delivered, with the option to enter goods quantity.

 Cash on Delivery